h-idei/pvrnn_sa/README.md

         #Trained model and reproduced timeseries will be saved every 5000 learning epoch as
         #"/training/example/trained_model/model_*.pth" and "/training/example/result_training/generate_*.npy".

+        #plot_development.py can be used to generate figures (pdf files) of developmental trajectory of sensory attenuation
+        #saved in “/training/example/”.
+        python plot_development.py

 3-2.
 Test experiment (8 trials by one neural network may take about one hour.)

         #You have to copy “model_00200000.pth” and “generate_00200000.npy” (learning results) into "/test/example/"